 These lines are compiled or interpreted by the computer to perform the actions we want.

-Even in such a simple example, we see that they have many things in common.
+Even in such a simple example, we can see that they have many things in common.
 For example,

-• Programs consist of lines (or statements)
+- Programs are composed of lines (or statements)

-• Statements can be grouped into functions or blocks
+- Statements can be grouped into functions or blocks

-• The language provides certain predefined functionalities (in our example, displaying text on the command console)
+- The language provides certain predefined functionalities (in our example, displaying text on the command console)